About

 A community, not a program.

-We're not a vendor.
-We're not selling a product or a curriculum.
-We're building a community where people can learn together, share what they know, and figure out what they don't.
+We are not a vendor, a platform, or a packaged curriculum.
+We are building a community where people can learn together, share what they know, and find language for what they are experiencing.

 01